 This policy will be re-viewed triennially by the Senior Management Team in line with best practice, or in light of changes in legislation and guidance from sources such as OGP, Internal Audit, C&AG, the Department of Education and Skills and the Department of Public Expenditure & Reform.
-The date of implementation is 22nd May 2018, which is the date of adoption by DDLETB.
+The date of implementation is (publish date), which is the date of adoption by (ETB).